 Kat is a Bristol-based writer and performer, working mainly in the field of spoken word poetry.
 They are the curent Bristol City Poet (2022-2024) and were nominated for the Jerwood Poetry in Performance Award 2022.
 Kat has performed at poetry events and festivals across the UK, including WOMAD, Shambala, Lyra: Bristol Poetry Festival 2020 and the Eden Project.
 Their poetry has been featured in Under the Radar, Ink Sweat & Tears and Bath Magg and their debut collection Love Beneath the Nails is published by Verve Poetry Press.
 Kat has recently finished their UK tour of Dry Season – a multi-year spoken word theatre show/project exploring age, identity and menopause.

-Book Awards 2021 for her second collection, Map of a Plantation, which is on the syllabus at
+Jenny Mitchell won the Gregory O’Donoghue Prize 2023 for a single poem, and the Poetry Book Awards 2021 for her second collection, Map of a Plantation, which is on the syllabus at Manchester Metropolitan University.

 She’s won numerous competitions, is widely-published and has performed at the Houses of Parliament.
 Her latest publication is the pamphlet shared with Zoë Brigley and Roy McFarlane called Family Name.